-South Korean government executives and officials gain valuable skills and build stronger ties with Georgia through International Center professional development programs offered in partnership with the Seoul Municipal Government (SMG) and the Governors Association of Korea (GAOK).
+South Korean government executives and officials gain valuable skills and build stronger ties with Georgia through our international professional development programs offered in partnership with the Seoul Municipal Government (SMG) and the Governors Association of Korea (GAOK).

 Officials from SMG can participate in short- and long-term programs that help strengthen their public administration and leadership skills and encourage cultural exchange between South Korea and the United States.
 During long-term training programs, we host high-ranking Seoul officials for yearlong internships while they participate in training and UGA courses while fostering relationships with government and business leaders.

-The agreement between the International Center and SMG designated the International Center as manager of all short-term training programs to the United States.
+The agreement between us and SMG designated our international services as manager of all short-term training programs to the United States.